Intro to Python

 What type of application I can create using Python? #

-We can use Python to create following kinds of applications:
+We can use Python to create the following kinds of applications:

 - Web applications